-This video from Banana Ballistics features an expert-level comparison of a modern .50 caliber muzzleloader against a .500 S&W Magnum rifle.
-Through a series of rigorous tests involving wood, concrete, sand, steel, and ballistics gel, the host demonstrates and analyzes the penetration capabilities and terminal ballistics of each firearm.
-The conclusion highlights that while modern muzzleloaders are potent, they do not surpass the performance of high-powered rifles like the .500 S&W Magnum in these specific tests.
+This video from Banana Ballistics provides an expert-level comparison of a modern .50 caliber muzzleloader against a .500 S&W Magnum rifle, testing their penetration and lethality across various mediums.
+The host, demonstrating high authority in ballistics, concludes that while muzzleloaders are potent, they do not surpass the performance of high-powered magnum rifles in these destructive tests.

 This video investigates the lethal capabilities of the .22LR caliber, specifically at point-blank range.
 The content creator uses a ballistic dummy head and a .22 pistol to conduct a test and demonstrate the results.
 The description also includes links for viewer support via Patreon and PayPal, along with social media links to the creator's Instagram.